Remote Control Schema

 https://mywebsite.com/maa/reportStatus

-The website requires users to fill in their User Key
+The website instructs users to enter their user key in MAA's User Identifier

 on the website.

-Only after successfully creating a connection to MAA on the website, getTask
+Only after successfully creating a MAA connection on the website will getTask return 200 OK; otherwise it returns 401 Unauthorized.

-Users can issue tasks on the website, queue tasks, view screenshots, and more.
-The implementation of these functions is similar to the QQBot example above, achieved through a combination of getTask
+Users can issue tasks on the website, queue tasks, view screenshots, etc., with implementation similar to the QQ Bot example, using getTask and